Skip to content

 The maintenance reality nobody mentions

 Both devices require a monthly deep clean to maintain reliability.
-The Litter-Robot 4’s globe disassembles cleanly in about 12 minutes.
-The Petkit Pura X’s mechanism is more complex — closer to 22 minutes for a thorough clean, and the sifting screen requires more careful handling.
+Convergent owner reports estimate the Litter-Robot 4’s globe disassembles cleanly in about 12 minutes per monthly clean.
+The Petkit Pura X’s mechanism is more complex, closer to 22 minutes for a thorough clean, and the sifting screen requires careful handling.
+Use the wrong solvent and the mesh etches.

 The verdict